 After it seemed like everyone I was meeting in the wellness world was a holistic health coach, I decided to find out for myself first-hand what they're about.
 I went to an open house hosted by the Institute for Integrative Nutrition (IIN), the world's largest health coaching program.
 They broke it down to me this way: You know how there are trainers who help keep your fitness on point?
 Health coaches are trainers for other areas of your life, primarily diet and eating habits.
 And holistic health coaches look at the whole picture (meaning besides food) to help clients with other issues, such as time management, anxiety, and stress.

 Unlike doctors, health coaches can't diagnose clients with specific conditions.
 And while nutritionists and dietitians may put clients on a specific eating plans to treat specific issues, the role of a health coach is to help you find the tools and skills you need reach your health goals.
-If, for example, you want to try the ketogenic diet but still have to make dinner for the whole family, a health coach can help create a meal plan.
-Or if you want to lose weight but have a crazy schedule and never seem to have time to meal prep or work out, a health coach can help with time management.
+If, for example, you want to try going plant-based but still have to make dinner for the whole family (who is used to eating meat-centric meals), a health coach can help create a meal plan.
+Or if you want to eat healthier but have a crazy schedule and never seem to have time to meal prep or work out, a health coach can help with time management.
 If something a client is grappling with is outside the scope of a holistic health coach, they would refer that person to another credentialed professional for extra support.

 I became interested in health coaching because I saw it as another way to help people.
 Sure, writing articles with need-to-know info is one way.
 But working one-on-one with clients with their specific health needs is another, and I find it really rewarding.
 I can tell you first-hand that many times people come in with the goal of talking about food, but often the sessions become so much more than that.
 For example, if someone says they have a problem with excessive snacking after work, talking with a health coach might help them realize that their post-work eating might be linked to intense stress at work, or just because they're not getting enough filling protein and healthy fats at lunch.
 I love helping my clients work through these roadblocks.